 Sterile pyuria is not an uncommon laboratory finding because:

 - Standard laboratory culture conditions may not be optimal for growth of atypical organisms.

 - A laboratory may not report significant growth either because it was not a single organism or a recognised urinary pathogen.

-- Studies have shown that approximately half of women presenting with symptoms and counts of 100-10,000 CFU/mL have bladder infections.
+- Studies have shown that approximately half of women presenting with symptoms and low bacterial counts have bladder infections.

 - Cystitis Escherichia coli

 D-Mannose is an all-natural essential sugar which, coupled with some other lifestyle changes can help to relieve pain and reduce inflammation in several ways by:

 - Treating any underlying infection caused by a low level bacterial presence that standard urine culture and sensitivity tests do not detect.
 D-Mannose treats the most common cause of bacterial infection by attaching to E-Coli and flushing it out of the body.